vadunjko/syllabus/README.md

 Make sure you make a copy to Sheets associated with your Google account.

 Note that unlike with the .xlsx document, Google Sheets encloses the LaTeX table output in double quotes (").
 Make sure you remove them after pasting into your .tex document.

-The spreadsheet is intended to remove most of the repetitive work involved in constructing a lecture schedule.
-After the first class date, regular meeting days, chapter numbers, topics, holidays, and examinations have been entered, the workbook calculates the meeting dates and produces ready-to-paste LaTeX.

 ## The LaTeX source file